Multi-agent decision-making dynamics inspired by honeybees: Model reduction and value sensitivity in agent-based model

-\begin{remark}[Influence of system parameters] The approximation \eqref{eq:ustar-approx} of $u^*$ depends on \nlchg{information strength} $\beta$, total group size $N$ and uninformed group size $n_3$.
-It thus explicitly describes the sensitivity of the bifurcation to group size, \nlchg{information strength and distribution of information}.
-We exploit this in Section~\ref{subsec:influence}. \end{remark}
+\begin{remark}[Influence of system parameters] \textup{The approximation \eqref{eq:ustar-approx} of $u^*$ depends on information strength $\beta$, total group size $N$ and uninformed group size $n_3$.
+It thus explicitly describes the sensitivity of the bifurcation to group size, information strength and distribution of information.
+We further illustrate this influence in Section~\ref{subsec:influence}.} \end{remark}